surveycto/timed-choice/README.md

 Make sure they are in single quotes.

 The `advance` parameter has an exception:  If the `disp` parameter has a value of `0`, then the field will not auto-advance unless the `advance` parameter has a value of `1`.
-This is because timers are usually hidden in field lists, so that multiple versions of the same timer are not displayed.
+This is because timers are usually hidden in field lists so that multiple versions of the same timer are not displayed.
 By also turning off the auto-advance, it ensures there are not multiple calls to move to the next field, which can cause the form to skip too far ahead.
+If the `disp` parameter has a value of `0`, and you would still like the field to auto-advance when time runs out, set `advance` to `1`.

 ### Examples